 His works clearly demonstrate his critical view of society and politics.
 The artist is famous for his multifaceted satirical commentary on power and greed in twentieth century society.
-Three series of works by Pushwagner form the heart of the exhibition: the visual novel ‘Soft City’, the series of prints entitled ‘A Day in the Life of Family Man’ and the ‘Apocalypse Frieze’ series.
+Three series of works by Pushwagner formed the heart of the exhibition: the visual novel ‘Soft City’, the series of prints entitled ‘A Day in the Life of Family Man’ and the ‘Apocalypse Frieze’ series.

 ‘Soft City’ (1969-1976) is a visual novel consisting of 154 pages in which the daily life of a modern city is illustrated in highly detailed pen drawings.
 This novel is considered by many as his most important work.
 Soft City takes the viewer on a trip through the day in the life of a family.
 In a sober, simplistic way, Pushwagner creates a mechanical world.
 The theme of this novel is reminiscent of books such as 1984 by George Orwell and Lanark by Alasdair Gray, and the film Metropolis by Fritz Lang.
 Pushwanger uses a combination of art history, science fiction and contemporary culture to create a complex, foreboding alternative universe, where there is no room for individuals or latecomers.